Azure/appservice-settings/README.md

 4. Commit and push your project to GitHub repository, you should see a new GitHub Action initiated in **Actions** tab.

 ## Configure GitHub Secrets with Azure Credentials, App Settings and Connection Strings
 For using any sensitive data/secrets like Azure Service Principal, App Settings or Connection Strings within an Action, add them as [secrets](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) in the GitHub repository and then use them in the workflow.
+If you do not have sensitive information in the settings json and do not want to set it as secret, set `mask-inputs` as false in the workflow.
+By default, `mask-inputs` will be true.
+If `mask-inputs: false` is not provided, app-settings-json, connection-strings-json and general-settings-json will be set as secrets and masked in logs.

 Follow the steps to configure the secrets:
   * Define a new secret under your repository **Settings** > **Secrets** > **Add a new secret** menu